Replicating the Overlander from Gerry Anderson & Christopher Burr's Terrahawks

 on the sidewalls.

-while the bigger one on the left was used on the 'Wild
+VW beach buggy, while the bigger one on the left was used

 In the end it took me around 15 months to get all the tyres I needed off ebay.
 Luckily some people just sold the tyres/wheels as spares, and as they are often not in prime condition I could get them reasonably cheaply.
 Also after some people won the toys on ebay I would email them to see if they wanted to sell their old tyres and managed to source a few that way.
 These rubber tyres were not really made to last forever and the biggest problem is that they start to crack up, especially on the sidewalls.
 This is something that I had encountered before when restoring the original model in the 1990s, but as the Overlander is just going to be a display prop it doesn't need pristine tyres, and I could even afford to get away with having holes in them if I had too.